-- a The Authority shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal controls; - ii. the assessment and management of financial risks faced by the Authority; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - iv. the inspection and copying by Members and local electors of the Authority's accounts and/or orders of payments; and - v. procurement policies (subject to standing order 18(c) below) including the setting of values for different procedures where a contract has an estimated value of less than £1,000. - b Financial regulations shall be reviewed regularly and at least annually for fitness of purpose. - Financial regulations shall confirm that a proposed contract for the supply of goods, materials, services and the execution of works with an estimated value in excess of £5,000 shall be procured on the basis of a formal tender as summarised in standing order 17(d) below.
+- a The authority shall consider and approve financial regulations drawn up by the responsible financial officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal controls; - ii. the assessment and management of financial risks faced by the authority; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - iv. the inspection and copying by members and local electors of the Authority's accounts and/or orders of payments; and - v. whether contracts with an estimated value below ££60,000 due to special circumstances are exempt from a tendering process or procurement exercise.

-- d The procurement and award of contracts covered by the 2015 Regulation which have an estimated value of £25,000 or more must satisfy the requirements of the 2015 Regulations which include use of the Contracts Finder website. - e Subject to additional requirements in the financial regulations of the Authority, the tender process for contracts for the supply of goods, materials, services or the execution of works shall include, as a minimum, the following steps: - a specification for the goods, materials, services or the execution of works shall be drawn up; - ii. an invitation to tender shall be drawn up to confirm (i) the Authority's specification (ii) the time, date and address for the submission of tenders (iii) the date of the Authority's written response to the tender and (iv) the prohibition on prospective contractors contacting members or staff to encourage or support their tender outside the prescribed process; - iii. the invitation to tender shall be advertised in a local newspaper and in any other manner that is appropriate; - iv. tenders are to be submitted in writing in a sealed marked envelope addressed to the Proper Officer; - v. tenders shall be opened by the Proper Officer in the presence of at least one Member after the deadline for submission of tenders has passed; - vi. tenders are to be reported to and considered by the appropriate meeting of the Authority or a committee or sub-committee with delegated responsibility. - f Neither the Authority, nor a committee or a sub-committee with delegated responsibility for considering tenders, is bound to accept the lowest value tender. - g Where the value of a contract is likely to exceed £172,514 (or other threshold specified by the Office of Government Commerce from time to time) the Authority must consider whether the Public Contracts Regulations 2006 (SI No. 5, as amended) and the Utilities Contracts Regulations 2006 (SI No. 6, as amended) apply to the contract and, if either of those Regulations apply, the Authority must comply with EU procurement rules.
+- b Financial regulations shall be reviewed regularly and at least annually for fitness of purpose. - Subject to additional requirements in the financial regulations of the Authority, the tender process for contracts for the supply of goods, materials, services or the execution of works shall include, as a minimum, the following steps: - i. a specification for the goods, materials, services or the execution of works shall be drawn up; - ii. an invitation to tender shall be drawn up to confirm (i) the authority's specification (ii) the time, date and address for the submission of tenders (iii) the date of the authority's written response to the tender and (iv) the prohibition on prospective contractors contacting members or staff to encourage or support their tender outside the prescribed process; - iii. tenders are to be submitted in writing in a sealed marked envelope addressed to the proper officer - iv. tenders shall be opened by the proper officer in the presence of at least one member after the deadline for submission of tenders has passed. - v. tenders are to be reported to and considered by the appropriate meeting of the Authority or a committee or sub-committee with delegated responsibility. - d) Neither the authority, nor a committee or a sub-committee with delegated responsibility for considering tenders, is bound to accept the lowest value tender.

+Where the value of a contract is likely to exceed the threshold specified by the government from time to time, the authority must consider whether the contract is subject to the requirements of the current procurement legislation and, if so, the authority must comply with procurement rules.
+NALC's procurement guidance contains further details.